christinazhangstudio/13thsletters/README.md

 - - - -
 ## Inspiration
 It's spooky season!
 The supernatural is par for the course.
 This project incorporates my fascination with computational creativity as well as how art and language is used and arranged, especially in a digital landscape.
-Moreover, as someone who herself/themself finds incongruence with conventional binary norms, I often find that interacting on most popular social platforms to be quite stressful.
-With a hackathon geared toward people of marginalized genders, I wanted to work on a platform that places emphasis on creative productions and visuals, not so much on stratified conventions and groups.
-I want the public to easily access and create art, one in a form that is inclusive, intriguing, and insightful.
+With a hackathon geared toward people of marginalized genders, I wanted to work on a platform that places emphasis on creative productions.
+I want the public to easily share and create art, one in a form that is inclusive, intriguing, and insightful.

 - - - -
 ## What it does